We’re in leading publications

 Transcend Capital’s client base mostly consists of multinationals that are or wish to operate in South Africa.
 Many are familiar with Broad-based Black Economic Empowerment (B-BBEE) however questions are frequently asked about B-BBEE.
 Read the FAQ’s for clarity.

-Why senior leaders must be on board to drive a successful ESOP
+Why senior leaders must be on board to drive a successful ESOPs

 Achieving ESOP success needs the full commitment and expertise of senior leaders.
 Working together, they can create a scheme that aligns with company goals, adheres to regulatory requirements, and offers meaningful benefits to employees.

-South African course to help raise local ESOPs standards
+South African course to help raise local Employee Share Ownership Plans standards

 Opinion: 4 key steps to crafting an ESOP that strengthens your SA investment pitch